CAF Civity: Electric

 The electric variant is capable of operating on 1500 V or 3000 V DC power supplies with a pick-up shoe or 15 kV or 25 kV AC power supplies with a pantograph.
 It has so far been ordered in either three, four or five car formations, with these being capable of speeds between 75–125 mph.

 Operations

 Australia

 In February 2019, Transport for NSW signed a contract with Momentum Trains PPP to supply 117 Civity bi mode (diesel and 1500 V DC electric supply) carriages, a new maintenance centre in Dubbo and a maintenance contract as part of the Regional Rail Project.
 The new trains, referred to as the R sets, will replace the XPT (19 power cars and 60 carriages), Xplorer (23 carriages) and Endeavour (28 carriages) trains.
 The 117 new carriages will make up 10 diesel-electric trainsets for use on long-distance services linking Sydney, Melbourne and Brisbane, plus nine short and 10 long multiple-units for regional routes, a total of 29 trains.
-The trains have been heavily delayed and now due to commence in service in 2025.
+The trains have been heavily delayed and were due to commence in service in 2025, however further delays have pushed the entry to service date to 2028.